 - Type.
 You can change the file system type of the partition.
 If you are not sure you can leave the default value: Ext4.

 - Name.
 You can set a name for the partition.
 This name remains invisible until the partition is open but can help you to identify it during use.

 - Encrypt underlying device.
 Select this option to encrypt the partition.

 Then click on thebutton.

 At this point you can create other partitions in the free space left on the device, if you want, by clicking on it and doing again Create Partition.

 You can access this new volume from themenu with the name you gave it.

-When plugging a device containing an encrypted partition, Tails does not mount it automatically but it appears in themenu.
-If several partitions appear as , like in the example, you can use its size to guess which one is the one you want to open.
+When plugging in a device containing an encrypted partition, Tails does not mount it automatically but it appears in themenu.
+If several partitions appear as , like in the example, you can use their sizes to guess which one is the one you want to open.